SinusBot/docs/docs/installation/increase-security-level.md

 ![Improve](incr08_improve.png)

-When finished click "Close" and then rightclick in the SinusBot Identity and select "Export".
+When finished click "Close" and then right-click in the SinusBot Identity and select "Export".

 ![Export](incr09_export.png)